killinen/BrakeModule/README.md

   <img src="Pics/Bosch57cars.PNG?raw=true">
 </p>

-I'm not sure if these are compatible cars, eg. is BOSCH 5.7 system == charge pump system eg. DSCIII (or similar), that needs to be in place to brake the car?
+I'm not sure if these are compatible cars, meaning that does these have charge pump that needs to be in place to brake the car.

-The BrakeModule has been designed to read brake request values that are sent from OPENPILOT via CAN bus.
-OPENPILOT (OP) is opensource semiautonomous system (software) that can possibly be retrofitted to your car to have LEVEL 2 autonomous system.
-The OPENPILOT needs to be able to control longnitudinal (acceleration and deceleratio) and lateral (steering) via CAN bus. https://github.com/commaai/openpilot
+The BrakeModule has been designed to receive brake request values from OPENPILOT via the CAN bus.
+OPENPILOT is an open source driver assistance system that offers Automated Lane Centering and Adaptive Cruise Control for over 200 supported car makes and models.
+To function properly, OPENPILOT needs to be able to control the longitudinal (gas and brake) and lateral (steering) movements of the car using the CAN bus.
+For more information, see https://github.com/commaai/openpilot.

 Video introducing OPENPILOT.

 [![](https://img.youtube.com/vi/NmBfgOanCyk/0.jpg)](https://youtu.be/NmBfgOanCyk)

-My implementation (fork) of OPENPILOT atm uses only vision based ACC with stop and go capability.
+My implementation (fork) of OPENPILOT atm uses only vision based ACC (no radar) with stop and go capability.
 Lateral control is WIP.
 Top left of the screen shows the set speed 87 (km/h) and top center the current speed reduced by the vision system that detects the lead cars distance, speed and accel/deceleration.

 https://user-images.githubusercontent.com/37126045/204889544-91e67136-c381-4791-b589-27530b2b94af.mp4

-This module could be used with other adaptive cruise control systems (ACC) with modifying the software.
+The BrakeModule could potentially be used with other adaptive cruise control systems (ACC) by modifying its software.

 ---

 ## Working principle
 ### Abstract of BOSCH 5.7/DSCIII system
 The system can be roughly devided into few subsystems:
-- control module (BCU) that is responsible all of the logic and electrical stuff
+- control module (ECU) that is responsible all of the logic and electrical stuff
 - valves that control the brakefluid flow
 - ABS relief pump
 - charge pump (also known as pre-charge pump)
 - sensors that monitor the system and the trajectory of the car.

-If ABS or DSC events are detected by the control module by reading the sensor values determinating with that the car state, the module can will (depending of situation):
+The ABS module monitors the car's state using its sensors, and determines if ABS or DSC intervention is required.
+In such cases, the module will generally take the following actions:
 - reduce motor torque requesting it via sending CAN messages to the DME (motor ECU)
 - relief pressure of individual brakes by controlling the valves and running the ABS relief pump (ABS event).
 - apply pressure to individual brakes by controlling the valves and running the charge pump (DSC event).

-Picture of BOSCH system with DSCIII.
+Picture of BOSCH 5.7 with DSCIII.
 <p align="left">
   <img src="Pics/DSCIII.PNG?raw=true">
 </p>

-As the charge pump is responsible of the increase of the pressure in the brake circuit (10-15 bar), if one can control it, can also control cars deceleration (braking).
-The charge pump is controlled by 2 N-channel MOSFETs inside the control module in halfbrige configuration.
+By controlling the charge pump, which is responsible for increasing the pressure in the brake circuit (10-15 bar), we can also control the car's deceleration (braking).
+The charge pump is controlled by two N-channel MOSFETs inside the control module, in a half-bridge configuration.

 Pic of the 2 FETs inside the module, right one is damaged.
 These are not the regular type black thingies (type TO-220) that you likely see as MOSFETs.
 <p align="left">